AlJHill/TemplateForWiremock/README.md

 This provides one example of how a wiremock service can be packaged for deployment as an azure web app.

-Whether you use a deployed app, a standalone instance running locally, or run an instance of wiremock directly in your code is a matter of choosing the best design for the purpose at hand.
+Whether you use a deployed app, a standalone instance running locally, or start an instance of wiremock directly from your code is a matter of choosing the best design for the purpose at hand.

 See https://github.com/WireMock-Net/WireMock.Net/wiki for an outline of the different use cases (unit tesing, standalone and deployed)